Showing Posts In "New Zealand" Category

 New Government Chief Privacy Officer

 State Services Minister Jonathan Coleman and Internal Affairs Minister Chris Tremain say there will be a stronger focus on privacy and security across government with the creation of a Government Chief Privacy Officer (GCPO).
-“The Department of Internal Affairs is being realigned to strengthen privacy and security across the public service,” […]
+“The Department of Internal Affairs is being realigned to strengthen privacy and security across the public service,” said Coleman.
+“The […]

 John Edwards Named New Privacy Commissioner

 Wellington lawyer John Edwards is the new Privacy Commissioner.
 He replaces Marie Shroff who has completed two five-year terms in the role.
-Edwards is a barrister and solicitor who has been working in public law and policy for more than 20 years, and has been on the staff of the Office of the Ombudsmen, the […]
+Edwards is a barrister and solicitor who has been working in public law and policy for more than 20 years, and has been on the staff of the Office of the […]

 SUBSCRIBE TO OUR NEWSLETTERS